crowdAI/train-schedule-optimisation-challenge-starter-kit/utils/route_graph.md

 However, you can also export it as graphML and use a visualization tool to render it.
 For example, this what it looks like after processing the graphml with [yED](https://www.yworks.com/products/yed/download).
 Labels on the edges represent the sequence_number.

-_Note_ On Gitlab, the Notebook not render the image properly.
-If you can't see anything below, please have a look at [route_graph.md](route_graph.md)

 ![](https://gitlab.crowdai.org/SBB/train-schedule-optimisation-challenge-starter-kit/raw/master/utils/img/graph-111.png)